COMBAT SEQUENCE 3: PRESSING ATTACKS AND HOW TO DEFEND AGAINST THEM

 Flowing with the Opponent to Attack

-Grandmaster Wong initiates an attack for Sifu Jeffrey to respond, then flows with the response with another attack.
+The initiator initiates an attack for the responder to respond, then flows with the response with another attack.

 Defence against Flowing-in Attack

-Grandmaster Wong reserves the above combat situation to demonstrate how to defend against a flowing-in attack.
+The above combat situation is reversed to demonstrate how to defend against a flowing-in attack.
 Note the effective use of body-movement.

 Continuous Attacks

-Here Grandmaster Wong demonstrates an example of continuous attacks.
+Here is an example of continuous attacks.
 In a flowing-in attack, you wait for an opponent to counter-attack, then you deflect his counter-attack and attack again.
 In a continuous attack, you continue a second attack before the opponent counters

 Three Types of Attacks

-Grandmaster Wong demonstrates in solo routine three types of attacks, namely an intial attack, a flowing-in attack and a continuous attack.
+The three types of attacked are demonstrated.
+These three types of attacks are an intial attack, a flowing-in attack and a continuous attack.

 Breaking an Opponent's Pressing Attacks

-Here is the structure showing the counters against an opponent's pressing triple attacks.
-Grandmaster Wong highlights an effective use of footwork and body-movement in the third move to “break” the opponent's pressing attacks.
+This is the structure showing the counters against an opponent's pressing triple attacks.
+Footwork and body-movement are effectively used to “break” the opponent's pressing attacks.

 Intercepting an Opponent's Attack

-Here Grandmaster Wong reverses the role shown in the previous combat situations and shows how to intercept an opponent's counter-attack using effective body-work.
+The role is reversed to show how to intercept an opponent's counter-attack using effective body-work.

 Pressing through an Interception

-The role is again reverse with Grandmaster Wong demonstrating how to press in despite an attempted interception by an opponent.
-Notice that although he was caught off-guard the first time, Sifu Jeffrey could successfully neutralize Grandmaster Wong's attack the second time, indicating immediately benefited from the lesson.
+Although the opponent is caught off-guard the first time, he can successfully neutralize your attack the second time, indicating immediately benefited from the lesson.

 Structure of Pressing Attacks and Defences